aurimas13/Machine-Learning-Goodness/README.md

 # Big O Cheatsheets & Algorithms for MLOps| Day 79

-+ Irerespctive of how it is thought I believe grasping Big O notation for data structures and algorithms to use as an ML/MLOps Engineer or any kind of a developer is essential and will boost your career.
++ Irrespective of how it is thought I believe grasping Big O notation for data structures and algorithms to use as an ML/MLOps Engineer or any kind of a developer is essential and will boost your career.
 Knowing which algorithm to use and understanding Big O will boost your MLOps approach when deploying a model and save enormous time as well as give you surprising career benefits.
 Even though I know it might be difficult to grasp the concept of algorithms, hence I recommend reading the visual book on the algorithms as item **1** [here](#worthy-books) or more technical one as item **2** [here](#worthy-books) to understand them better.
 More details on them under **Day 8**.
 + Regarding the Big O notation for data structures.
 The cheatsheets could be accesed as item **92** [here](#worthy-tools) and **93** [here](#worthy-tools) and looked upon below.

 <p align="center">